hexagontk/hexagon/hexagon_site/pages/quick_start.md

 # What is Hexagon

-Hexagon is a microservices toolkit written in [Kotlin].
+Hexagon is a microservices toolkit (not a [framework]) written in [Kotlin].
 Its purpose is to ease the building of services (Web applications, APIs or queue consumers) that run inside a cloud platform.

-The project is developed as a set of [libraries][frameworks] that you call as opposed to [frameworks] that call your code inside them.
-Being a library means that you won't need special build settings or tools.

 It is meant to provide abstraction from underlying technologies (data storage, HTTP server engines, etc.) to be able to change them with minimum impact.
 It is designed to fit in applications that